dataluscorp/browser/toolkit/components/telemetry/docs/internals/tests.rst

 :Language: Javascript
   (`mochitest <https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Mochitest>`__)

-This test harness runs nearly the entire Firefox and gives access to multiple tabs and browser chrome APIs.
+This test harness runs nearly the entire Datalus and gives access to multiple tabs and browser chrome APIs.
 It requires window focus to complete correctly, so it isn’t recommended to add new tests here.
 The tests that are here maybe would be more at home as telemetry-tests-client tests as they tend to be integration tests.